itowlson/spin/docs/content/sips/draft-000-templates.md

 is to print an error about a config file path; this is not good.

-If the user runs `spin new` (with any options) and we do not have any templates installed, we should offer to install the default ones from Spin itself.
+If the user runs `spin new` (with any options) and we do not have any templates installed, we should offer to either:

+* Create an empty application
+* Install the default ones from Spin itself

 We should also point them at the `spin templates install` command to add more.

 ### Template search strategy